Makiwara: Naha makiwara

 The naha makiwara is also a flat board, but measured to be as high as the instructor's solar plexus.
 This makiwara is used traditionally by Goju Ryu practitioners, who train in a deep stance(Shiko dachi).Goju Ryu students are far more likely to use sanchin dachi in using the makiwara.
 The common makiwara in the Jundokan dojo in Naha, of Eiichi Miyazato are closer to shoulder height.

 Ude makiwara

 The ude makiwara differs in that it is round on all sides.
 This allows for the practitioner to use a variety of strikes and kicks on the makiwara, that could not be used on flat boards.

 Hand Held Makiwara

 Many martial artists use portable or hand held makiwara.
 Some are pocket sized, some may be mounted temporarily (in a Okinawa Taxi for instance).
-These makiware are usually held in one hand and struck with the other.
-These makiwara allows the practitioner to condition other parts of the hand such as Shuto, nukite (finger tips).
+These makiwara are usually held in one hand and struck with the other.
+These makiwara allows the practitioner to condition other parts of the hand such as shuto, nukite (finger tips).
 This provides the capability of hand conditioning and training outside the dojo.